Own V Partner Applications

 Pros and Cons of Partnering

 Depending on the actual partner agreement, development costs can be shared.
-There will also be significant benefit to sharing the costs of training, installation and ongoing support.
+There will also be significant benefits to sharing the costs of training, installation and ongoing support.
 With a software partner, you’ll never be stuck with out-of-date or obsolete software.
 Upgrades and add-ons can be built into the agreement.
 Partner agreements usually include the cost of customer support, technical support and ongoing maintenance.
 You’ll always have access to the latest software upgrades too.

 Pros and Cons of Owning